opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

     WARN  [P4RuntimeFlowRuleProgrammable] Unable to translate flow rule for pipeconf 'org.onosproject.ngsdn-tutorial':...
     ```

-    **Read carefully the error message and make changes to the app as needed.**
+    **Carefully read the error message and make changes to the app as needed.**
     Chances are that you are using a table, match field, or action name that
     does not exist in your P4Info.
 Check your P4Info file, modify, and reload the
     app (`make app-build app-reload`).